solaranamnesis/Das-Ausland/README.md

 #### Article 4

-Yet Again the "Organisms of the Meteorite" by Anton Rzehak in Brünn
+Yet Again the "Organisms of the Meteorite" by Anton Rzehak of Brünn

 [German Plain Text](1881/37/4/full-text-german.md)
 [German - PDF]()